We may be only a few months in to the year, but the top branding trends of 2019 are already starting to emerge. Here are a few of our favorites.

 - Influencers as brand ambassadors making an impact.

 As social media continues to be a part of daily life for most, more and more purchases are impacted by what they see there.
 When a person is in the market for a particular product or service, seeing accounts they follow on social media endorse a specific vendor is making an increasingly profound impact on which vendor they ultimately decide to use for the purchase.
 So it comes as no surprise that the more popular or famous the account is, the more likely it is to influence purchases.

 - Serif fonts making a return.

 For a long time, serif fonts were poo-poo’d because studies showed they didn’t translate well onscreen.
 They were deemed hard to read.
-But as screen resolutions have gotten better and style trends have evolved into favoring larger type, the readability of serif fonts has improved and made them viable for use in logos and branding overall.
+As screen resolutions have gotten better and style trends have evolved into favoring larger type, though, the readability of serif fonts has improved.
+As such, this has made them viable for use in logos and branding overall.

 Ready to bring your brand in line with the ever-progressing trends?
 Contact Asterisk Creative.
 We’re here to help!